 While Principle allows us to create a fast flow and prototypes to present the main interactions of an application, After Effects lets us explore the creation of more complex effects and interactions.

 Lottie renders animations exported from After Effects through the bodymovin plugin.
 This makes integrating animated assets in apps and websites quick and easy.
-There's a step by step tutorial that can be found on Design Islands.

 Although some After Effects features are not yet supported, this library is growing, allowing for the export of more complex shapes, masks, trim paths, solids, and alpha matte effects.